-BCIT Business + Media, Global Relations invites business students to participate in the Global Education Ambassador volunteer program for the 2020/21 academic year.
-A completed application form [PDF] must be emailed to email@example.com.
+BCIT Business + Media, Global Relations invites business students to participate in the Global Education Ambassador volunteer program.
+A completed application form [PDF] must be emailed to firstname.lastname@example.org.

 Duration – 10 volunteer hours

 Goal – Provide business students with international and intercultural experience on campus

 - Gain invaluable international experience and intercultural competence, which will make your graduate portfolio stronger

 - Learn about different business practices around the world

 - Earn the right to secure your nomination to the most popular study abroad destinations offered through BCIT Business International

 - Expand your network, make new friends, and have fun

 Due to Covid-19 restrictions, volunteers will participate in this program via virtual events and workshop until we fully return to campus.